marick/mockery_extras/how_mockery_works.md

 so it cannot share any information - such as mocking information - with other processes.

-As it happens, each ExUnit test runs inside its own process, so has its own private process dictionary.
+As it happens, each ExUnit test runs inside its own process, so each has its own private process dictionary.

 The contents of the process dictionary can be fetched with